First of all, let’s talk about making money as an artist. There are many ways for selling artwork:

 The Curator Program

-This is fantastic for artists; it incentivizes other people to promote your work because they make a cut from the sale.
+This is fantastic for you; it incentivizes other people to promote your work because they make a cut from the sale.
 Plus, you don’t loose any of the commission allotted to you.
 If you sign up to the curator program you can make extra money sharing other artists work, and on top of that, you can even make a commission on your own artwork if you refer the customer via your unique curator link!
 Its similar to affiliate linking, and like affiliate linking the customer doesn’t pay anything extra, because the commissions are baked into the base cost.

 Easy to use and works well.
 You upload your art piece, set the commission, and if you uploaded a large enough file (at least 6500px covers almost all products) then it will automatically generate previews of products with the design too.
 You can control which product you sell on and can upload specific images for products giving you control for how they turn out.
 They have an APP for iPhone too.